Redcxx/cors-proxy/README.md

 Simple AWS Lambda based proxy server for making CORS requests from browser to any HTTP server.

+### About This Fork
+This fork is created because the original repo does not seem to be maintained, it fixes 2 critical issues of the original repo:
+1. Handle cors preflight request.
+2. Exclude unnecessary serverless common packages.

 ### Run locally

 #### 1. Install